On the volume of some Fano K-moduli spaces

 \section{Introduction}

-The aim of this work is to provide a new direction into the study of some geometric properties of $K$-moduli spaces.
+The aim of this work is to provide a new direction into the study of some geometric properties of $K$-moduli spaces, that is moduli spaces of $K$-stable varieties in any dimension.
 Namely, we would like to compute new kind of numbers (\emph{invariants}) from integration of certain tautological classes on moduli spaces of higher dimensional (stable) varieties $M$, generalizing the well-known curve case.
-When trying to do so in general there are many issues, e.g. we need compactifications of the $K$-moduli space, definitions of tautological classes, etc. However, for some $K$-moduli spaces of Fano varieties the moduli spaces are proper and projective, and it is possible to describe these explicitly, e.g. as GIT quotients.
-Then, we can try to calculate the volume of such moduli spaces by using a \emph{natural} class, i.e. the CM line bundle $\lambda_{\mathrm{CM}}$.
-That is, a \emph{functorial} line bundle descending on the $K$-moduli space as a natural $\mathbb{Q}$-polarization.
-Moreover, such volumes are \emph{Weil-Petersson volumes}.
+When trying to do so in general there are many issues, e.g. we need compactifications of the $K$-moduli space, definitions of tautological classes, etc. moreover $K$-moduli spaces of Fano varieties are known to be proper and projective (\cite{LWX19}, \cite{LWX15}, \cite{Oda15}), and in some cases it is possible to describe these explicitly as GIT quotients.
+Then, we can try to compute canonical volumes by integrating a \emph{natural} cohomology class, such as the first Chern class of the CM line bundle $\lambda_{\mathrm{CM}}$ on these compact moduli spaces.
+Moreover such canonical volumes are \emph{Weil-Petersson volumes}.
 Indeed, in \cite{LWX15} it is proven, in the absolute case, that the degree of the CM line bundle is related to the Weil-Petersson metric.